-Funds are requested for three months of time in year one of the award split between an MBARI Electrical Engineer and MBARI Software Engineer in year 1 (2021) to complete the Node upgrade (two months) and supply generic engineering support to the MARS system.
+Funds are requested for three (3) months of time in year one of the award split between an MBARI Electrical Engineer and MBARI Software Engineer in year 1 (2021) to complete the Node upgrade (two months) and supply generic engineering support to the MARS system (one month).

-Funds are requested for one month for Mechanical Engineering support for mechanical design of the new internals for the Node upgrade (3/4 months) and generic mechanical engineer support for the remainder of the year.
+Funds are requested for one (1) month for Mechanical Engineering support for mechanical design of the new internals for the Node upgrade (3/4 months) and generic mechanical engineer support for the remainder of the year.

-Funds are requested for a Machinist, 1 month to support the manufacture of components and mounting hardware for as needed MARS support and to support the capital project (¾ month).
+Funds are requested for a Machinist, one (1) month to support the manufacture of components and mounting hardware for as needed MARS support and to support the capital project (¾ month).

-In subsequent years, two through five we need one month engineering support (EE,SE,ME, Mach) for the maintenance of the MARS facility.
+Funds are requested in years, two through five for one (1) month engineering support (EE,SE,ME, Mach) for the maintenance of the MARS facility.
 These funds will cover the “as needed engineering support” to maintain MARS.